 Connectors are services which are able to:

 - Receive messages from the message bus which have been sent from other services in OpenIAM.

 - Convert data received through the bus into something which the target application can understand.

-- Perfom operations on the target application based on the operation (connect, create, update, etc.)
+- Perform operations on the target application such as connect, create, update, etc.

 - Send the result (success, failure, error messages) of the operation back to the core OpenIAM service via the message bus.

-While there is consistency in the connector interface and how the connectors are deployed, there are differences in how they interact with each application and how they are configured.
-This is largely driven by the needs of the target application.
-Most connectors can be used to both synchronize (import) data as well as for provisioning and deprovision.
+While there is consistency in the connector interface and with how the connectors are deployed, there are differences in how they are configured and how they interact with each application.
+This is largely driven by the integration and functional requirements of the target application.
+Most connectors can be used to both synchronize (import) data as well as for provisioning and deprovisioning.
 Unless indicated in the table below, all connectors support the ability to:

 - Import information

 - Manage the addition/removal of entitlement information on a user